 Changes To The Format

 The contest had evolved by February 2008 with the first two countries confirming their intention to participate; the Netherlands (NPO) and Russia (Channel One).
 The format for the first time would fully embrace an online selection process across Europe, this would take place before national selections got underway.
-It was further revealed that the first contest would have 10 countries participating, these 10 countries would be represented by a celebrity who award points in public to the acts and so become fully accountable to the home audiences for their judgements.
+It was further revealed that the first contest would have 10 countries participating, these 10 countries would be represented by a celebrity who award points in public to the acts and so become fully accountable to the home audiences for their judgement.

 Russia To Host